marib00/build-nanogpt/README.md

 The batch size was always `B = 16` and the 3090s are NV-Linked.
 It is quite possible that I have made a rookie mistake somewhere and that's why it's disappointingly slow 🤷‍♂️.

-I haven't touched any of the file from the original repo, everything happens in a new [train_gpt2_tp.py](https://github.com/marib00/build-nanogpt/blob/master/train_gpt2_tp.py) file.
+I haven't touched any of the files from the original repo, everything happens in the new [train_gpt2_tp.py](https://github.com/marib00/build-nanogpt/blob/master/train_gpt2_tp.py) file.

 Launch command:
 ```